 Out of 8.5 million registered voters, the database tells us that nearly 1.5 million of those voters changed their voter registration information, over 17% of all PA voters.
 Remember, PA law requires voter participation and often documentation for any changes to their information.

 These numbers defy common sense, but it gets worse.
-In the February 2017 voter registration data set, 20% of the voters who theoretically rushed to change their voter registrations at the last minute, are recorded as not even voting the November 2016 election.
+Looking at the February 2017 voter registration data set we see that 20% of the voters who theoretically rushed to change their voter registrations at the last minute are recorded as not even voting the November 2016 election.

 Here are the counts of recorded new registrations and changed registrations for each two week period between the May 1st and the election: